BA (Hons) Film Business & Production

-English language requirements: IELTS 6.0 overall, with 6.0 in writing and a minimum of 5.5 in other elements.
+IELTS 6.0 with a minimum of 5.5 to be achieved in each band.

 Graduates can progress directly to a career in the film industry in entrepreneurial and business areas such as producing, marketing, distribution, accounting, locations, publishing, sales, legal, commissioning, merchandising and contracts.

 Because we’re an industry-led practical film school, we’re uniquely positioned to offer outstanding value and quality to all our students.
-Course fees are currently £9,250 per year (subject to review) and there are no compulsory additional course costs however we strongly recommend investing in a Terrabyte external hard drive and a personal laptop/Macbook.
+Course fees are currently £9,250 per year for UK students, £15,950 per year for EU & International students, (subject to review) and there are no compulsory additional course costs however we strongly recommend investing in a Terrabyte external hard drive and a personal laptop/Macbook.